Tag: docker

 Assume that we have a service only available in localhost (127.0.0.1/8) and we want to expose this port temporarily.
 Of course, you can use iptables for redirecting the port.
 But take care, this is not a simple DNAT because packets will not be evaluated by PREROUTING (-t nat) rules.

-Another option is using an old-powerful Swiss knife tool: socat (github).
+Another option is using an old-powerful Swiss knife tool: socat (github) (my fork).

 # binds public port to any local interface